 In 2019, Curtis Hodge and Greg Hura established Nanotein building off of a technology they developed at Lawrence Berkeley National Lab.
-To achieve this they combined their expertise in protein structure, function, and engineering with their understanding of cellular biology and cancer immunology.
+To achieve this they leveraged their expertise in protein engineering and cancer immunology.

 Nanotein partnered with Polaris Group, a developer of novel cancer treatments, in 2020.
 Polaris is a major investor and manufacturing partner of Nanotein.

 A structural biologist, protein biochemist, and immunologist by training, Curtis invented Nanotein’s core platform technology and acts as Nanotein’s CEO, driving the company’s day-to-day operations.

 Prior to Nanotein, Curtis was a postdoc in Greg’s lab at LBNL.
 It’s here where the earliest iterations of Nanotein’s technology were born; work that ultimately culminated in the formation of Nanotein as a company and subsequent selection as a Top Emerging Biotech by UC Berkeley and UCSF’s QB3.

 A proud native of Alberta, Canada Curtis earned his PhD in Biochemistry from the University of Alberta.
 From here he moved to California for a postdoc in cancer immunology at UC Berkeley, then to LBNL and the rest is history.